AymanNabih/flycode/README.md

 ## Preparing the environment
 Here is how I configured the software platform to run a multi-language environment

-- This code has been tested on Ubuntu 16.04 LTS.
+Note: This code has been tested on Ubuntu 16.04 LTS.

 **1. Installing Docker Community Edition**